Beware of rise in call spoofing

 It’s a rising problem — fraudsters pretending to help you avoid the very scam they are trying to commit.
 Some scammers are impersonating Numerica representatives in an attempt to steal your credit or debit card information, typically using a combination of caller ID spoofing and social engineering.

-- Caller ID spoofing: The practice of making a scam call appear as if it’s coming from a trusted phone number, such as a local number or even mimicking the number of your financial institution.
+- Caller ID spoofing: The practice of making a scam call appear as if it’s coming from a trusted phone number, such as a local number or the number of your financial institution.

 - Social engineering: Using deception to manipulate someone into an action that can be used for fraudulent purposes, such as revealing confidential information.